The Classical World and Spinor Formalisms of General Relativity: SPIN-AFFINE GEOMETRY

-Therefore, the sum of contracted $\nabla$-derivatives having the same gauge-frame mixing is maintained when we interchange the frames, namely,
+Therefore, the sum of contracted $\nabla $-derivatives having the same gauge-frame mixing is maintained when we interchange the frames, namely

-An important feature of the covariant-derivative prescriptions we have exhibited is that they can be used as a metric technique whereby one may describe subtly the transformation laws for the contracted spin affinities of the $\gamma$-formalism.
-The best way of examining this situation is to observe that a requirement of the form of Eq.
-(2.91) comes out when we insert into the relation (2.110) the expansion
+An important property of the covariant derivative prescriptions we have exhibited is that they can be used as a metric tool for looking into the structure of the transformation laws for the contracted spin affinities of the $\gamma $-formalism [10].
+The best way of describing this situation is to observe that a requirement of the form of Eq.
+(3.91) comes out when we insert into the relation (3.110) the expansion